jsshigham/movieTheatreFrontEnd/README.md

 **_JavaScript, React, CSS, TailwindCSS, HTML_**

 - Developed as an example of what a movie theater might use to update the movies that they are showing and when they are playing with CRUD functionality.
-- This is the front-end and is a Vite React app, with the design being created through TailwindCSS.
+- This is the Front-end and is a Vite React app, with the design being created through TailwindCSS.
 Users can select movies to edit or delete and have the option to create new movies too.
 The front-end automatically displays movies on the home page.

 ## Install and Run